msradam/3270Connect/docs/basic-usage.md

 - Global: `WaitForField` in the top-level config (default `true`) waits after every `Connect` until the terminal unlocks an input field.
 Set it to `false` to opt out globally.
 - Per-step: Add a `WaitForField` step wherever you need an extra wait (e.g., after `PressEnter`).
 Use `Delay` to override the default 1-second timeout.

+### Workflow timeout

+- `-workflowTimeout`: Hard timeout (seconds) applied to each workflow run.
+Default 120; set to `0` to disable.
+When the timeout is hit, the workflow stops without counting as a connect failure.

 ### startPort Flag